BDAthlon/2018-wannabe-postdoc-1/data_structures/data_structures.md

 	- [x] Implement *edge* class.
 		* Ignored, because it is hard to find similarities between edges of directed and undirected graphs.
 	- [x] Test *edge* class.
+		* Ignored, because it is hard to find similarities between edges of directed and undirected graphs.
 	- [ ] Implement *graph* class.
 	- [ ] Test *graph* class.
 + [ ] Implement an undirected graph, which extends a generic graph.